 - Be Trendy: Being a bit trendy is not a bad thing!
 Jump on the bandwagon a few times with witty humor.
 If a topic is being discussed by everyone maybe try to design an ad based on that topic.
 People love trendy stuff and if it hits the right audience group, your page might go viral.
 And, of course, accompany your caption with proper hashtags.

 - Know the Limit: While it is undeniable that posting more creates more views, it is also understandable that if you push people too much, they might lose their minds.
-On average, successful pages post 5/6 contents a day with fixed intervals.
-Based on your size of business, you might post 2/3 content, so your followers are not tired of watching your posts on their newsfeed.
+On average, successful pages post five to six times a day at fixed intervals.
+Based on your size of business, you might post only two to three times, so your followers are not tired of seeing your posts on their newsfeed.

 - Keep Signature Content: A good way to make a unique impression is to create signature content.
 That can be a #WednesdayDeals or #MondayFacts post or your business blog post every Tuesday and Friday night.

 Have you ever seen one of those salespeople who is always following you down the aisles of any grocery store and describing to you all the products’ specifications, followed by a proposal to buy those items?
 No, you don’t see it because that’s not the ideal way to sell products/services.
 Why should online be different?

 Facebook marketing strategies emphasize the importance of soft selling.
 This means you will have to display and talk about your business in such a way that the audience feels interested without being intimidated.
 Your goals can vary from making an inquiry to redirecting them to another portal.
 If you are displaying your products in the right way and provide information in a clever manner, you will be able to generate enough inquiries for a product.

 Selling hard can often make followers irritated.
 If a follower commented on one of your posts by asking more about the information, give the potential customer more information about the product or redirect them to visit that product on your website.
 Do not rush and send a sales pitch right after someone makes an inquiry.